Electrodynamic tether: Current collection / emission for an EDT system: theory and technology

 Understanding electron and ion current collection to and from the surrounding ambient plasma is critical for most EDT systems.
 Any exposed conducting section of the EDT system can passively ('passive' and 'active' emission refers to the use of pre-stored energy in order to achieve the desired effect) collect electron or ion current, depending on the electric potential of the spacecraft body with respect to the ambient plasma.
 In addition, the geometry of the conducting body plays an important role in the size of the sheath and thus the total collection capability.
 As a result, there are a number of theories for the varying collection techniques.

 The primary passive processes that control the electron and ion collection on an EDT system are thermal current collection, ion ram collection effects, electron photoemission, and possibly secondary electron and ion emission.
 In addition, the collection along a thin bare tether is described using orbital motion limited (OML) theory as well as theoretical derivations from this model depending on the physical size with respect to the plasma Debye length.
 These processes take place all along the exposed conducting material of the entire system.
 Environmental and orbital parameters can significantly influence the amount collected current.
 Some important parameters include plasma density, electron and ion temperature, ion molecular weight, magnetic field strength and orbital velocity relative to the surrounding plasma.

 Then there are active collection and emission techniques involved in an EDT system.
 This occurs through devices such as hollow cathode plasma contactors, thermionic cathodes, and field emitter arrays.
 The physical design of each of these structures as well as the current emission capabilities are thoroughly discussed.

 Bare conductive tethers

 The concept of current collection to a bare conducting tether was first formalized by Sanmartin and Martinez-Sanchez.
-They note that the most area efficient current collecting cylindrical surface is one that has an effective radius less than ~1 Debye Length where current collection physics is known as orbital motion limited (OML) in a collisionless plasma.
+They note that the most area efficient current collecting cylindrical surface is one that has an effective radius less than ~1 Debye length where current collection physics is known as orbital motion limited (OML) in a collisionless plasma.
 As the effective radius of the bare conductive tether increases past this point then there are predictable reductions in collection efficiency compared to OML theory.
-In addition to this theory (which has been derived for a non-flowing plasma), current collection in space occurs in a flowing plasma, which introduces another collection affect.
+In addition to this theory (which has been derived for a non-flowing plasma), current collection in space occurs in a flowing plasma, which introduces another collection effect.
 These issues are explored in greater detail below.